happy2332/happy2332.github.io/_posts/2021-08-24-double-diagonal-sep-2021-series.md

 ---

 ### Aug 26, 2021
 BNF is moving in a range.
-Today BNF made a low and high of 35411 and 35785.
-When it crossed 36200 or 34700, then only we will shift the calendars.
+Today BNF made a low and high of 35411 and 35785 respectively.
+When it crosses 36200 or 34700, then only we will shift the calendars.
 For now, our trades look liked this at the closing of the day.
 <p style="text-align:center;"><img src="../assets/img/dd_status_aug_26_2021.jpeg" width="400px"/></p>

 ### Aug 24, 2021